 Testing was quite simple.
 I was promptly sent a vial in which to spit.
-It took a couple days to get around to that as it needs to be done when the mouth is clean and my husband was too grossed out by the thought that I was sitting there in the next room spitting into a “spit catcher”.
+It took a couple days to get around to that as it needs to be done when the mouth is clean (no food, drink for several hours) and my husband was too grossed out by the thought that I was sitting there in the next room spitting into a “spit catcher”.
 23andMe provides a return shipment box.
 It couldn’t be easier.
 Spit, pop off spit catcher, seal vial, pop in specimen bag, seal, stick in box, register vial in your name, ship, and wait…..

-Apparently a lot of people took advantage of this 23andMe deal and instead of a waiting time of 2 weeks in took closer to 2 months to receive my report, that was delivered right here to my computer.
-I was quite impressed with the reports.
+Apparently a lot of people took advantage of this 23andMe deal and instead of a waiting time of 2 weeks, it took closer to 2 months to receive my report.
+The report was delivered right here to my computer.
+I was quite impressed with them.
 They were easy to follow and provided extra information on conditions.
-Increased risks for developing a disease were highlighted in red and you were giving a percentage chance of developing the condition as well as the number of times more likely you are then the general public of getting it.
+Increased risks for developing a disease was highlighted in red and you were giving a percentage chance of developing the condition as well as the number of times more likely you are then the general public of getting it.
 Decreased risks were highlighted in green.
-Results to conditions that normal cause people more concern (Alzheimer’s, Parkinson’s, BRCA1 and BRCA2) and the were locked so that you could not see your results as soon as you logged into your account and had read additional information before you could see your results.
+Results to conditions that normally cause people more concern (Alzheimer’s, Parkinson’s, BRCA1 and BRCA2) were locked so that you could not see your results as soon as you logged into your account and had read additional information before you were taken to them.

 The carrier status information was pretty straight forward.
 Good information to have as we have children, but they only test the most common variations and there’s still a chance that you could be carrying a rarer version.
 I’m only a carrier for 2 of the 30 conditions that they test for.
 Nice to know that I have a fair chance of making healthy babies (though, those days are likely over).